RealTimeLogic/Xedge32/doc/source/I2C.rst

 - **timeout** (``int``, optional): Timeout duration in ms, defaults to 500ms

 **Returns**:
-- The ``x, err``, where x is true for a successful and the response data for a read operation
+``x, err``, where x is true for a successful and the response data for a read operation

 i2cm:write(address, data, [timeout])
 ------------------------------------